 When inventing or assigning flaws, it is important to distinguish two kinds.

-The fundamental kind of flaw is when people break the Golden Rule by doing something to others which they would not want done to themselves—or. they won’t do something for others that they would want done for themselves.
-This is a moral flaw, the kind which new authors often think editors want them to insert in a story.
+The fundamental kind of flaw is when people break the Golden Rule by doing something to others which they would not want done to themselves—or they won’t do something for others that they would want done for themselves.
+These are moral flaws, the kind which new authors often think editors want them to insert in a story.

 The second kind—the superficial flaw—is real but fake.
 It is real because it leads to conflict, but is fake because it’s not a flaw.
 Conflicts are often a struggle of one characteristic against its opposite: Warrior versus Pacifist.
 Epicurean versus Stoic.
 Men versus Women.
 Tight-fisted versus Generous, and so on and on.
 Each opposing pair has humans firmly on one side or the other, or who at least tend one way or the other because of genetics or experience.
 Every society has—and needs—both of each characteristic even though extremists may call the other side bad or evil.
 Extremes of such opposite characteristics are excellent sources for conflicts that are neither fundamentally good nor evil (unless the Golden Rule gets broken, which makes it a fundamental conflict).